Applying for a building warrant

 - If applying for a staged warrant remember that this has to be agreed with us in advance.

-- Plans and other supporting evidence to be submitted as individual pdf's that are correctly orientated and clearly titled.
+- Ensure plans and other supporting evidence submitted as individual pdf's are correctly orientated and clearly titled.

-- The full submission should be in electronic format.
+- When opting to submit electronically, the full submission should be in electronic format.

 - Approvals will be issued electronically, with stamped approved plans deposited in a drop box system for you to upload.